 If a person who resides, ordinarily resides or carries on business both in and outside B.C. purchases accounting services provided outside B.C., and the accounting services relate to B.C. and a jurisdiction outside B.C., PST applies to the services.
 However, the person can claim exemption from paying PST on the portion of the purchase price for the accounting services that relates to a jurisdiction outside B.C.
 The person must make a reasonable estimate of the exempt portion of the purchase price and provide the estimate to the seller.

-For example, a national chain store purchases accounting services outside B.C. and the services relate to a matter that affects all its stores across Canada.
+For example, a national chain store purchases accounting services outside B.C. and the services relate to a matter that affects all its stores across Canada, half of which are not in B.C.
 Because half of the chain's stores are in B.C., the chain reasonably estimates that the services relate half to B.C. and half to the rest of Canada.
 The chain claims exemption on 50% of the total purchase price and pays PST on the 50% portion of the purchase price that relates to its stores in B.C.

 Effective October 1, 2026, PST applies at the rate of 7% to the purchase price of taxable accounting services.
 The purchase price includes fees, charges and disbursements, as explained below.